 Aldi

-Aldi in Spain, like Lidl, is also quite widespread, with more than 430 outlets across the country.
-These two supermarkets are often compared to each other, as they have similar designs and marketing strategies based on weekly discounts.
+Aldi in Spain, like Lidl, is also quite widespread — with more than 430 stores across the country.
+These two supermarkets are often compared, as they have similar store designs and a retail strategy based on weekly discounts.

 -